photo of Guido, Paolo and Luca Barilla with Barilla logo seen in background

 Guido, Paolo and Luca Barilla. © Barilla

-The center spans 150,000 square feet and represents more than $25 million in investment, with an additional $2.3 million per year dedicated to equipment upgrades.
-BITE is designed as a global hub to foster development across the group’s portfolio of pasta, sauces and bakery products.
+The company said the 150,000-square-f00t center represents a more than $25 million investment, with an additional $2.3 million per year dedicated to equipment upgrades.

 Product Development Under One Roof

-Rooted in the heart of the Food Valley where Barilla was born, BITE operates with a global vision.
-Products for all Barilla brands are developed at the center, bringing the taste of Italy to more than 100 countries.
+Rooted in the heart of the Food Valley, the center develops products for all Barilla brands, bringing the taste of Italy to more than 100 countries.

 Within the 150,000 square feet of the Barilla Innovation & Technology Experience, pilot plants and cutting-edge laboratories – surrounded by inclusive spaces and works of art – bring research and technology to serve tradition. © Barilla

-The BITE brings together all stages of food innovation under one roof.
-Within its 52,000 square feet, the Innovation Center features dedicated areas for design thinking ,where brainstorms turn into product ideas, tasting and sensory research, and experimental kitchens for pasta and bakery.
+Within its 52,000 square feet, the Innovation Center features dedicated areas for design thinking, where brainstorms turn into product ideas, tasting and sensory research, and experimental kitchens for pasta and bakery.

 An additional 96,875 square feet of pilot plants house research laboratories and experimental production lines where Barilla teams develop, test and refine new products and processes, together with designing packaging solutions and applying tools to ensure food quality and safety.